A library is a collection of compiled code used in your modules as is.

 Application server libraries

-Application server libraries let you use application server resources (classes) in your modules.
+Application server libraries let you use classes available in corresponding server distributions.

-When you add a definition of an application server in IntelliJ IDEA, the corresponding application server library is created.
+When you add a definition of an application server in IntelliJ IDEA, normally, an associated application server library is created.

 In terms of the library levels, the application server libraries are global libraries.
 They can be added to dependencies of any module in any of your projects.